On the superposition principle and non-linear response in spin glasses: and from experiment

 In this manner, the TRM and ZFC protocols generate $\xi_\mathrm{TRM}(t,\tw;H)$ and $\xi_\mathrm{ZFC}(t,\tw;H)$, respectively.
 The hypothesized difference, $\xi_\mathrm{TRM}(t,\tw;H) < \xi_\mathrm{ZFC}(t,\tw;H)$, can then be tested.

 We expect that difference, if any, to be a result of an upward curvature of $\varDelta$ as a function of $\mathrm{Hd}$, as outlined in the previous Section and in Appendix~\ref{appendix:phenomenological_HD}.
-Fig.~\ref{fig:log_teff_375exp} exhibits experimental values of $\log\,\teff_H$ vs $H^2$ and fits to the data for the ZFC and TRM protocols for waiting times $\tw=2500$~s and $\tw=5000$~s at $T=37.5$ K. Because $T=37.5$ K is so close to $T_\mathrm{g}$, non-linear terms are evident in the data.
-As a consequence, the fits employ higher-order terms in $H$ than quadratic.
+Fig.~\ref{fig:log_teff_375exp} exhibits experimental values of $\log\,\teff_H$ vs $H^2$ for the 8 at.\% $\mathrm{CuMn}$ sample, and fits to the data for the ZFC and TRM protocols for waiting times $\tw=2500$~s and $\tw=5000$~s at $T=37.5$ K. Because $T=37.5$ K is so close to $T_\mathrm{g}$, non-linear terms are evident in the data.
+As a consequence, the fits employ higher-order terms in $H$ as well as quadratic.

-Appendix~\ref{appendix:second-single-crystal} presents data taken from another sample cut from a 6 at.\% CuMn single crystal boule with $\Tg = 31.5$ K at a measurement temperature of $\Tm = 26$ K. The growth of $\xi(t,t_w; H)$ was slower for both ZFC and TRM protocols, leading to smaller values of the correlation lengths and therefore smaller differences between $\xi_{\text {TRM}}(t_w)$ and $\xi_{\text {ZFC}}(t_w)$, as compared to those exhibited here in the main text.
-Nevertheless, at the largest waiting time, that difference lies well outside the sum of the error bars.
+Appendix~\ref{appendix:second-single-crystal} presents data taken from another sample cut from a 6 at.\% CuMn single crystal boule with $\Tg = 31.5$ K at a measurement temperature of $\Tm = 26$ K. The growth of $\xi(t,\tw; H)$ was slower for both ZFC and TRM protocols, leading to smaller values of the correlation lengths and therefore smaller differences between $\xi_{\text {TRM}}(\tw)$ and $\xi_{\text {ZFC}}(\tw)$, as compared to those exhibited here in the main text.
+Nevertheless, at the largest waiting time, the difference lies well outside the sum of the error bars.

 Fitting to the coefficients of the $H^2$ terms for the 8 at.\% CuMn sample described above (see the respective tables in Appendix~\ref{appendix:only_tables} for specific values), we are able to extract $\xi_\mathrm{ZFC}(\tw)$ and $\xi_\mathrm{TRM}(\tw)$.\\ We find: